 English Sparkling Wine

-At a couple of our recent blind sparkling wine tastings, participants voted for their favourite wine of the evening and in both instances English Sparkling Wine came out on top, pushing aside certain well-known and reputable vintage and non-vintage champagne brands (not stocked by Wines With Attitude).
-This might come as a surprise to you as it did to most of those participants but the fact is that English wine in general and English sparkling wine in particular just keeps getting better and better.
+At sparkling wine tastings I hold (where wines are tasted blind) participants vote for their favourite wine of the evening andvery often English Sparkling Wine comse out on top, pushing aside certain well-known and reputable vintage and non-vintage champagne brands (not stocked by Wines With Attitude!).
+This might come as a surprise to you as it does to most of those participants but the fact is that English wine in general and English sparkling wine in particular just keeps getting better and better.

 The main reason English sparkling wine is proving to be such a hit?
-Essentially because it is Champagne by another name - here are some of the main similarities between the two, six reasons why you should give it a try:
+Essentially because it is Champagne by another name - here are some of the main similarities between the two.

 The ridge of chalk known as the Kimmeridgian Chain upon which the Champagne region lies extends up via the White Cliffs of Dover through the vineyards of Southern England.
 These limestone chalky soils not only create good drainage (useful in a rainy environment) but also contribute to the minerality in Champagne and English Sparkling Wine.